The New Zealand Press Council

 NEW ZEALAND PRESS COUNCIL OFFICERS

-Mary Major Executive Director
+Mary Major Executive Director, Wellington

-Representing the public
+Representing the Public

 Sandy Gill Consultant and mother, Lower Hutt